Host your blog in a Cloud VM using Docker

 #docker #kamal

-To my pleasant surprise, I found that it was very easy to start a Docker container.
+To my pleasant surprise, I found that starting a Docker container is easy.
 I ran the command below to start my blog in a Docker container

 mkdir -p /opt/blog-content/